-The value of the result of parity k affects the form of k, because the result of parity k depends on k.
-So, as well as the patterns for the result of the intermediate computation (Even and odd) right of the |, we also write how the results affect the other patterns left of the |.
-Note that there is a function in the patterns (+) and repeated occurrences of j-this is allowed because another argument has determined the form of these patterns.
+The value of parity k affects the form of k, because the result of parity k depends on k.
+So, as well as the patterns for the result of the intermediate computation (Even and Odd) right of the |, we also write how the results affect the other patterns left of the |.
+That is: